 Paying for Home Care

-StarLight CareGivers provides personal and companionship care, not medical care, so unfortunately health insurance, Medicare and Medicaid do not help cover the cost of non-medical home care at this time.
-A doctor may prescribe that a nurse or other health practitioner to provide support in the home, but that is usually a very short visit to complete a specific medical purpose and is covered by insurance.
+Starlight Caregivers provides personal and companionship care, not medical care, so unfortunately health insurance, Medicare and Medicaid do not help cover the cost of non-medical home care at this time.
+A doctor may prescribe that a nurse or other health practitioner provide support in the home, but that is usually a very short visit to complete a specific medical purpose and is covered by insurance.
 The remainder of the day and evening is non-medical and where clients need support with activities of daily living (ADLs).

 Clients typically use the following to pay for home care costs:

 - Social Security